ryanep/cv/readme.md

 ## Development

-To start development mode, run `yarn dev`.
+To start development mode, run `npm run dev`.
 This builds the app, watch for changes and serves on port 3000.

 ## Production

-To run a production build, run `yarn build`.
+To run a production build, run `npm run build`.
 This builds a single html file into the `./dist` folder.